rhtvma/Angular-Node_Class-Sequelize-MySQL-Token/README.md

    Note: make sure #node and #git is installed on your system.

-   * Step 1 : goto /databse folder and import rhtvma.sql in your machine
+   * Step 1 : goto /databse folder and import kkk.sql in your system.

+   * I have use sequelize ORM, So please install

    * Step 2 : goto /server